enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-package-manager/step2.md

-This command will fetch the information from the package registries, add to the local list the new packages that have been published since the last time you have done an update, and checks more recent versions of the packages that are already installed.
+This command will fetch the information from the package registries, add to the local list the new packages that have been published since the last time you have done an update, and checks the presence of more recent versions of the packages that are already installed.

 The output is informative about the steps that the update goes through.
-In particulat, the last line tells you whether new version of the installed packages are avaiable.
+In particular, the last line tells you whether new version of the installed packages are avaiable.

 To list the packages that can be updated, just run: